 Interviewer: What is motivating you to come to work for each and every day?

 You: I like challenging myself and advancing on a personal level.
-This whats attracted me a lot to Sales to begin within.
-And it’s personally challenging a lot, and it's forced me to be developing new skills and knowledge that I never would have been attempted on my own – like cold calling and somebody or maybe starting a conversation with a detailed complete stranger.
-Almost It’s has been changed my self-confidence level and also my entire life, and not just my future career, and this continues to keep me motivated and get me through very tough or difficult days, or days where things that don’t go my way. [ Resume Builder ]
+This is what attracted me a lot to Sales to begin within.
+And it’s personally challenging a lot, and it's forced me to be developing new skills and knowledge that I never would have attempted on my own – like cold calling and somebody or maybe starting a conversation with a complete stranger.
+It has changed my self-confidence level and also my entire life, and not just my future career, and this continues to keep me motivated and get me through very tough or difficult days, or days where things don't go my way. [ Resume Builder ]

 Remember, never mention money in your answer here!
-If you don’t know why to go back and re-read the article.
+If you don’t know why, go back and re-read the article.
 It’s one of the most important points mentioned.
+[Resume consultant]

 If you look at the answer example above, you’ll see the end of the answer is focused on showing them that I’ll stick with the work when it gets tough.
 You should try to do the same.